• Home

 However, this does not provide a proper estimate as it ignores one very important factor – time.
 For example, if 100 MQLs are generated in December and only 40 converted into sales within that month; then your MQL to SQL rate is 40%.
 However, if only 20 MQLs were generated in January and all of them converted into sales; your MQL to SQL Conversion Rate would be 80%.

 This clearly shows that the report showing 40% conversion was created at a time when the leads had less time to convert.
-To provide you with an accurate estimate of your MQL to SQL rate, it’s advisable that you use the second or third method which takes time into consideration.
+To provide you with an accurate estimate of your MQL to SQL rate, you should use the second or third method which considers time.

 There are multiple reasons for this: